 Building a deck in your home can beautify your home as well as increase its value.
 But if you don’t leave gaps between the decking boards, the deckings will get damaged.
-Your deckings board can warp, crack or splinter if you fall to leave gaps between the boards.
-So, when laying your deckings, you need to space them properly.
-Spacing the decking board is very important.
+So, when laying your ultradecking board, you need to space them properly.
 If so, what is the recommended gap between decking boards?

 Why You Should Leave Gap Between Decking Boards